 Please do not attend the clinic to collect your prescription in person.
 Contact us instead and we will arrange to send it direct to your pharmacy.

 During the ongoing Coronavirus pandemic, keeping you and our staff safe and well is our highest priority.
 This is what you can expect during your visit:

 - Our clinic is thoroughly cleaned and disinfected daily and checked by our staff throughout the day.

 - We are limiting numbers of visitors to help us keep plenty of space for everyone.
 Please avoid bringing friends or family when you attend.
 If you'd like to bring somebody for support, please speak with your care coordinator.

-- It is now mandatory to wear a face covering on all London transport services.
-Please ideally also wear one when you attend the clinic.
-We will provide one if you don't have one on you.
+- It is now mandatory to wear a face covering on all London transport services, unless you are exempt.
+Please also wear one on the clinic premises.
+We will provide a mask if you don't have one or forgotten yours.